jezzsantos/queryany/samples/ri/README.md

 1. First: [Getting Started](https://github.com/jezzsantos/queryany/wiki/Getting-Started) for details on what you need installed on your machine.
 1. Start the `CarsApi` project locally with F5.
 (A browser should open to API documentation site).
-1. You will need to start the Azure CosmosDB emulator on your machine (from the Start Menu), and ensure that you have manually created a new cosmos database called: "Production".
+1. You will need to start the Azure CosmosDB emulator on your machine (from the Start Menu).
+1. Ensure that you have manually created a new cosmos database called: "Production" in CosmosDB.

 To manually test everything is working, or debug the code: